Orcadian Women's Suffrage Society: Activities

 The organisation was affiliated to the National Union of Women's Suffrage Societies.
 As such, their activities mirrored those of many other suffragist groups.
 They conveyed their message by addressing public meetings, distributing leaflets, and writing to the local press to promote the cause of women's suffrage.

 In 1911, a banner, created by Stanley Cursiter and Christina Jamieson, of the Shetland Women's Suffrage Society, was taken to London for the Suffrage Coronation Procession.

 Links to Scottish Women's Hospitals

 In 1912, Dr Elsie Inglis spoke at a meeting of the OWSS in her capacity as Honorary Secretary of the Scottish Federation of Women's Suffrage Societies.
-After the outbreak of WWI and the foundation of the Scottish Women's Hospitals for Foreign Service in 1914, the women of the OWSS raised a sum of £30 8s 6d which entitled them to name a bed for 6 months.
+After the outbreak of the First World War and the foundation of the Scottish Women's Hospitals for Foreign Service in 1914, the women of the OWSS raised a sum of £30 8s 6d which entitled them to name a bed for 6 months.
 The society chose to call the bed "Orcadian".
 Further donations followed and letters were received from soldiers who spent time in the bed.